influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 kapacitor record stream -duration <DURATION> (-no-wait) (-recording-id <ID> ) -task <TASK_ID>
 ```

+This command requires a `-duration` value to determine how long the recording
+will run.
+The `-task` argument identifying the target task is also required.
+A
+`-recording-id` value is optional and when not provided will be generated.
+The optional
+boolean argument `-no-wait` will spawn the replay into a separate process and exit
+leaving it to run in the background.

-Note that the `stream` option will run until the time duration has expired, before
+Note that this command in combination with the `stream` option will run until
-returning the recording ID in the console.
+the time duration has expired.
+It returns the recording ID in the console.

 **Example 14 &ndash; Record Stream**